kyma-project/kyma/docs/security/08-03-add-connector.md

   - KEY_STRING - specifies the string in the token that precedes the name of the user for which the token is issued.
   - READABLE_APP_NAME - specifies an additional, human-readable identifier for the OAuth2 client application.

-  >**TIP:** The XSUAA connector supports Refresh Tokens.
-Include the `offline_access` scope in the authentication request to obtain an Access Token accompanied by a Refresh Token.
-Use the Refresh Token to renew expired Access Tokens.
-To revoke the Refresh Token, delete the corresponding instance of the `refreshtokens.dex.coreos.com` CR from the `kyma-system` Namespace.
+  >**TIP:** The XSUAA connector supports refresh tokens.
+Include the `offline_access` scope in the authentication request to obtain an Access token and a refresh token.
+Use the refresh token to renew expired Access tokens.
+To revoke the refresh token, delete the corresponding instance of the `refreshtokens.dex.coreos.com` CR from the `kyma-system` Namespace.

   </details>